Riding figures: Figure-eight

 As the name suggests, the rider performs a figure-8 in the arena.
 It is useful in that it may be used to change direction, and is also used as a training tool.

 This figure is usually ridden as the shape of two 20-meter circles, rather than having any straight sections to it, as the horse then has the benefit of the bending on the circles.
 The rider should therefore pay attention to similar faults and errors of the 20-meter circle.
 Additionally, the change of direction at X should be smooth.

-The figure-8 can be used for warm-up, encouraging the horse to go forward while working him both directions.
+The figure-8 can be used for warm-up, encouraging the horse to go forward while working him in both directions.
 It is a fairly simple figure, and may be applied to both beginner riders and young horses.
 For jumping riders, a simple exercise with fences laid out along a figure-eight can help with bending and quick reflexes.

 Serpentine

-S-shaped figure, usually with three or four loops, although for training purposes there may be many more.
-The size and shape of the loops may vary, including loops that have several strides of straightness between each bending phase and loops with only one stride of straightness between change of bend.
+S-shaped figure, usually with three or four loops, although for training purposes, there may be many more.
+The size and shape of the loops may vary, including loops that have several strides of straightness between each bending phase and loops with only one stride of straightness between changes of bend.
 Loops may also be more "bow-tie" in fashion, looping back over themselves.
 In all cases, however, the loops should be of equal size and shape to the others in the serpentine.

 The serpentine is used mainly as a training tool for bending, as it requires at least two changes of bend across the riding school.
 Change of bend should always be smooth, and the horse should not fall in or out while looping.
-The serpentine may be used to change direction, if it has an even number of loops.
+The serpentine may be used to change direction if it has an even number of loops.

 Serpentines are also asked for in some dressage tests.
-They are fairly basic, and can be taught to young horses.
+They are pretty basic and can be taught to young horses.
 They are good for improving steering in inexperienced riders who have basic steering skills.
 However, no horse or rider should be pushed to do more loops than they are ready for.

 Shallow loop/Single serpentine on long side

 This is not so much a serpentine as a slight curve in the track as the rider goes along the long side.
-He should gently move off the track a few meters, before returning to it.
+He should gently move off the track a few meters before returning to it.

-This figure especially useful in teaching counter-canter.
-The horse is asked for the correct lead, before moving him off the track a few strides.
-He is then asked to return to the track without changing to the "correct" lead, and to instead perform the counter-canter.
+This figure is especially useful in teaching counter-canter.
+The horse is asked for the correct lead before moving him off the track a few strides.
+He is then asked to return to the track without changing to the "correct" lead and instead perform the counter-canter.